sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 ### Open Questions

 - Would we offer multiple base images, e.g. users could now choose to use RHEL 8.X "Z-streams" versus RHEL 8.$latest?
-- How will this work for a heterogenous cluster?

 #### Debugging custom layers (arbitrary images)